newrelic/terraform-provider-newrelic/website/docs/r/cloud_azure_integrations.html.markdown

 * `cost_management`
   * `tag_keys` - (Optional) Specify a Tag key associated with the resources that you want to monitor.
 Filter values are case-sensitive.

+* `monitor`
+  * `resource_types` - (Optional) A list of Azure resource types that need to be monitored.
+  * `include_tags` - (Optional) A list of resource tags associated with the resources that need to be monitored, in a "key:value" format.
+If this is not specified, all resources will be monitored.
+  * `exclude_tags` - (Optional) A list of resource tags associated with the resources that need to be excluded from monitoring.
+  * `enabled` - (Optional) A boolean value, that specifies if the integration needs to be active.
+Defaults to 'true' if not specified.

 ## Attributes Reference